About Ghandruk Loop Trekking

 - Accommodation in Kathmandu, Two nights on Twin share Bed and Breakfast Basis.

-- Accommodation in Pokhara, Three nights on Twin share Bed and Breakfast Basis.
+- Accommodation in Pokhara, Two nights on Twin share Bed and Breakfast Basis.

 - All standard meals(Breakfast, Lunch and Dinner) during the trekking